PennlaineChu/Fine-tuning-LLMs-for-Medical-Entity-Extraction/README.md

 ### Methodology

 The data processing, fine-tuning process, code to run the model, and evaluation process could be viewed in the jupyter notebook `main.ipynb`
+Since the notebook primarily relies on the Hugging Face library, please note that your token should be granted access to the gated model.
+To be granted access, please go to the Hugging Face page and click on the "Agree and access repository" button, your access would be automatically granted.

 ### Hardware